 The Real Smokey Bear

 In 1950, a black bear cub was found clinging to a tree in Lincoln National Forest in New Mexico after a devastating forest fire.
 At the time, he was estimated to be about 3 months old.
 The cub was dubbed “Smokey Bear,” inspired by the Smokey Bear Wildfire Prevention campaign.
 After receiving treatment for wounds to his paws and hindquarters, Smokey was flown to Washington, D.C., where he became one of the most famous residents in the Zoo’s 130-year history.
-The original press release of his arrival at the Zoo remains in the Smithsonian Archives and can still be viewed online here.
+See the original press release of his arrival at the Zoo in the Smithsonian Archives.

 As the campaign grew, Smokey Bear became a star and a must-see animal at the Zoo.
 Children sent the Zoo thousands of letters addressed to Smokey pledging their support for his junior rangers program.
 The volume of letters was so great, the United States issued Smokey Bear his own ZIP code—an honor bestowed only to him and the President of the United States.
 Although Smokey Bear the Zoo resident died in 1976, the character lives on through the campaign.
 His message—“Only You Can Prevent Wildfires”—is as relevant today as it was 75 years ago.